openmc-dev/openmc/docs/source/methods/physics.rst

     \beta = \frac{\nu_d}{\nu_t}

 We then need to determine how many total neutrons should be emitted from fission.
-If no suvival biasing is being used, then the number of neutrons emitted is
+If no survival biasing is being used, then the number of neutrons emitted is

 .. math::